-If you want to keep food, drinks, medicine or other items cold when traveling long distances it's important to know the rules about what you can and can't bring through airport security as well as what the best ice packs for travel are.
-In this article we'll talk about what ice packs you should use and what you need to know so you get through airport security without any issues.
+If you want to keep food, drinks, medicine or other items cold when traveling long distances it's important to know the rules about what you can and can't bring through airport security.
+Here are some cold chain solutions that can be used while traveling to get you through security easily:

 Can You Bring Ice Cold Gel Packs On A Plane?

 The TSA has very clear and concise guidelines for travel safely while using shipping cold packs, ice gel packs, or any other frozen liquids like water.
 You are absolutely allowed to bring your reusable cold packs with you in your checked luggage.
 The liquids inside your ice pack are non-toxic and considered safe for travel unlike hazardous chemicals which are forbidden on airlines.